 Right next to that brand is the Charmin 30-roll package of 2-ply containing 865 sq. ft. of paper, for $21.99, or $0.025 per sq. ft. ($21.99 ÷ 865 = $0.0254).

 Given those two choices, it’s a no-brainer which is cheaper: one penny versus two-and-a-half pennies per sq. ft.?
 Easy!
 Kirkland brand toilet tissue wins big in this comparison.
 The store’s labels make it easy to compare because both of these products are two-ply.
 (Wish getting a good photo were as easy.)

 Once you know to compare the price of toilet paper by the square foot, it will be simple to know with certainty which toilet paper is the best deal on any given day.
 It doesn’t matter if you’re comparing a 30-roll package of ultra-soft jumbo two-ply product with one that’s 4-rolls of single-ply.
 The price per square foot will give you the answer you’re looking for.

 It’s not all about math

 While toilet tissue is one of life’s necessities, author Linda Wright has found a way to elevate it to an art form.
-Toilet Paper Origami on a Roll, by Linda Wright, is one of my favorite books.
+Toilet Paper Origami on a Roll is one of my favorite books.
 It’s a step-by-step guide to folding toilet tissue into flourishes and shapes to create a beautiful bow, elegant swan and so much more.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.